• Home

 The cranes build their nests on the ground using materials such as straw, reeds, or even scraps of cloth.

-The female lays two eggs, which hatch after about 30 days.
 The chicks are born with brown down, but they quickly develop the adult plumage.
-Sandhill cranes typically live for nearly 20 years in the wild.

 The sandhill crane is an impressive bird, standing up to four feet tall and with a wingspan of six to seven feet.
-These birds are found across North America, from Alaska and Canada to Florida.

 They usually inhabit wetlands and marshy areas, but they can also be found in fields, prairies, and even near airports!
-Sandhill cranes are omnivorous birds, feeding on plant matter and small animals.

 You may see them migrating in large flocks northward to their breeding grounds in the springtime.
-These majestic creatures are indeed a sight to behold!

 Diet

-The Sandhill Crane has a fascinating diet.
 They are primarily herbivores but will also eat small animals, including amphibians, reptiles, fish, insects, rodents, and carrion.
-Their diet varies depending on the season and their location.

 When they are breeding in the spring and summer, they primarily eat plants.
-This includes leaves, stems, roots, seeds, berries, and fruits.
-They will also eat wetland plants, such as cattails and bulrushes.

 Their diet shifts to include more animals in the fall and winter when they migrate south.

-This is because there are fewer plants available during this time of year.
 Sandhill Cranes have been known to travel over 1,000 miles daily to find food.

 As a result of their varied diet, the Sandhill Crane is an integral part of the food chain.

-The Sandhill Crane has many predators, including coyotes, foxes, and owls.
 The best way for the crane to protect itself is by using its powerful legs to run away or fly away.

 Reproduction

-The sandhill crane is a monogamous bird, meaning they mate for life.
 The male and female work together to build a nest on the ground, using whatever materials are available.

-The sandhill crane has a life cycle that is similar to other birds.
 They hatch from an egg, grow into a chick, develop into an adult, and then reproduce.

-The female lays two eggs, and both parents help to raise the chicks.
 The eggs hatch after about 30 days and the chicks are born with brown down.

 They quickly develop adult plumage.
 Sandhill cranes typically live for about 20 years in the wild.